The Girl on the Train (2016 film)

-The Girl on the Train is a 2016 American psychological thriller film directed by Tate Taylor and written by Erin Cressida Wilson, based on the popular 2015 debut novel of the same name by British author Paula Hawkins.
+The Girl on the Train is a 2016 American psychological thriller film directed by Tate Taylor and written by Erin Cressida Wilson, based on the 2015 novel of the same name by British author Paula Hawkins.
 The film stars Emily Blunt, Rebecca Ferguson, Haley Bennett, Justin Theroux, Luke Evans, Allison Janney, Édgar Ramírez, and Lisa Kudrow.
 The film follows an alcoholic divorcée who becomes involved in a missing person investigation.

 Principal photography began on November 4, 2015, in New York City.
 Produced by Marc Platt and DreamWorks Pictures, The Girl on the Train was the first film produced by DreamWorks Pictures to return to be distributed by Universal Pictures as part of DreamWorks' new distribution deal via their new parent company Amblin Partners, following the end of their distribution deal with Walt Disney Studios Motion Pictures earlier that year.

 The Girl on the Train premiered in London on September 20, 2016, before it was theatrically released in the United States on October 7, 2016.
-The film was a box office success, grossing worldwide.
-It received mixed reviews from critics, though Blunt received lead actress nominations at the 23rd Screen Actors Guild Awards and the 70th British Academy Film Awards.
+The film was a box office success, grossing worldwide but received mixed reviews from critics, though Blunt received lead actress nominations at the 23rd Screen Actors Guild Awards and the 70th British Academy Film Awards.
 A Hindi remake was released in 2021, with Bollywood actress Parineeti Chopra in the starring role.